jasonthorpebuchanan/jasonthorpebuchanan.github.io/_posts/concerts-with-my-music/2026/2026-4-10-Overdrive.md

 ---
 layout: concert
 categories: performance
-describe: "Overdrive Festival NYC, performance of selections from <em>GRIDS</em> for the [Switch~ Ensemble] alongisde works by Tobias Fandel, Itzá García, and more"
+describe: "Overdrive Festival NYC, performance of selections from <em>GRIDS</em> for the [Switch~ Ensemble] alongisde works by Kitty Xiao, Tobias Fandel, Itzá García, Louis Goldford, and more"
 date: 2026-04-10
 time:
 location: